shaisachs/the-check/README.md

 The man looked again at the slip of paper lying innocently beside his saucer.
 As if it had printed itself merely to pass the time.

 He peered carefully at the other diners.
-Perhaps there was something they knew that he didn't.
+Perhaps there was something they knew that he didn’t.

 At the counter, the teenager with the milkshake picked up her receipt, read it, and grinned.